 DIED--Ward, on Wednesday Janury 11, 1893, at 5:15 p.m.
 James Ward, aged 54 years.
 Funeral from his late residence, No. 1 Maria St. at 8:30 o'clock today.
 Services at St. Paul's Cathedral at 9 o'clock.
 Friends of the family are respectfully invited to attend.

-James was buried in St. Mary's Cemetery on 13 January 1893, and removed to Calvary Cemetery on 3 February 1894.
+James was buried in St. Mary's Cemetery in Pittsburgh on 13 January 1893, and removed to Calvary Cemetery on 3 February 1894.
 The 1893 Pittsburgh Directory lists Michael J. Ward and Annie Ward, widow of Jas.
 Ward, as living at 1 Maria.
 They are not there in the 1894 Director.
 Frank McTighe, brass finisher, is also listed at 1 Maria in 1893.

 In the 1900 Pittsburgh Census, Annie WARD, 59, born June 1841 in Ireland, lived at a rented home at 626 Thompson Avenue, ward 31.
 She immigrated in 1855 and has been in America 45 years, the mother of seven children, six still living.
 With her are Margaret SCHERER, 24, born March 1876 PA, one child dead; and John SCHERER, 26, born September 1883 to German father and Pennsylvanian mother, married 3 years, driver, unemployed two months that year.